y2analytics/y2analytics.github.io/01-files.md

 File names should be concise but meaningful and end in `.R`.
 Avoid using special characters in file names - stick with numbers, letters, `-`, and `_`.
 Include your initials at the end of a file name.

 For projects with multiple code files, include a two digit number at the beginning of the file name.
 This makes it easy to understand the workflow of past projects.
 If multiple analysts are coding the same step of a project (such as chart creation), each code file should begin with the same number.
-If it seems likely you'll have more than 10 files, left pad with zero:

     # Good
     01 Modeling MTG.R